jurerotar/react-icons-sprite/README.md

 # react-icons-sprite

-`react-icons-sprite` is a lightweight plugin for Vite and Webpack, built on top of [react-icons](https://github.com/react-icons/react-icons).
-It automatically detects the `react-icons` components you use, generates a single SVG spritesheet containing them, and rewrites your code to reference those symbols via `<use>`.
+`react-icons-sprite` is a lightweight plugin for Vite and Webpack that turns React icon components into a single SVG spritesheet and rewrites your code to reference those symbols via `<use>`.

+It supports multiple React icon packages that export icons as individual React components.
 This approach both shrinks your bundle (no more inlined React components for every icon) and reduces runtime overhead, since React no longer has to reconcile large, nested SVG trees.

+## Supported icon libraries

+Out of the box, imports from the following libraries are detected and transformed:

+- `react-icons/*` packs (e.g. `react-icons/bi`, `react-icons/fa`, ...)
+- `lucide-react`
+- `@radix-ui/react-icons`
+- `@heroicons/react` (v1 and v2 subpaths)
+- `@tabler/icons-react`
+- `phosphor-react`
+- `@phosphor-icons/react`
+- `react-feather`
+- `react-bootstrap-icons`
+- `grommet-icons`
+- `remixicon-react`
+- `@remixicon/react`
+- `devicons-react`

 ## Motivation

-By default, when you use `react-icons`, each icon is a React component.
+By default, when you use an icon library like `react-icons`, each icon is a React component.
 For example:

 ```tsx
 import { LuWheat } from "react-icons/lu";